MHPA23/task-managment/README.md

 # Task Management System

-A modern task management system built with Laravel and Vue.js, featuring a responsive interface and real-time updates.
+A modern task management system built with Laravel and Vue.js, featuring a responsive interface.

 ## Features